Skip to Main Navigation

 • Gender equality and the empowerment of women and girls are central to addressing the world’s unprecedented intertwined global crises from food insecurity and climate change to conflict, fragility, and violence, to sluggish economic growth.

-• Women’s employment can be a central driver of inclusive growth.
+• Expanding economic opportunities for women can drive inclusive growth.
 Low female labor force participation and occupational segregation lead to inefficiencies and misallocation of talent that, if addressed, would boost incomes, and stimulate growth.
 On average across countries, long-run GDP per capita would be almost 20% higher if gender employment gaps were closed.

-• Women’s leadership can enhance long-term economic, environmental, and social outcomes, and strengthen institutions.
+• Women’s leadership enhances long-term economic, environmental, and social outcomes, and strengthens institutions.
 Research has correlated higher net profit margins for firms and lower CO2 emissions with more women in decision-making roles.

 The World Bank has committed to accelerate gender equality.
 In 2022, the Bank launched a year-long #AccelerateEquality initiative, to explore progress made and lessons learned over the last 10 years in closing gender gaps and promoting girls’ and women's empowerment.

-A series of thematic policy notes and causal evidence briefs, along with data, research, global knowledge, and lessons from experience informed the draft of a new World Bank Gender Strategy 2024-30.
-Formal consultations on the draft Strategy will be held through November 30, 2023.
+A series of thematic policy notes and causal evidence briefs, along with data, research, global knowledge, and lessons from experience has informed the forthcoming World Bank Gender Strategy 2024-30 to be launched in 2024.

 Image